Are you already a qualified hypnotherapist?

-We frequently receive enquiries from therapists who are already fully qualified and registered to practise as hypnotherapists but wish to retrain with the UK College in order to study the cognitive-behavioural approach to hypnotherapy.
-Although many experienced therapists choose to complete our standard diploma training, we recognise that for others they would like to receive credit for the prior training and join our courses at a more advanced level.
+We frequently receive enquiries from hypnotherapists who are already fully qualified and registered to practise but wish to retrain with the UK College in order to study the cognitive-behavioural approach to hypnotherapy.
+Although many experienced therapists choose to complete our standard Diploma training, we recognise that for others they would like to receive credit for the prior training and join our courses at a more advanced level.

 Therefore, we have created an option for hypnotherapists who are already qualified and registered with NCH or GHR or another similar hypnotherapy organisation.

-Pre-requisite: registered with NCH, GHR or CNHC (or similar), plus completion of pre-course reading materials and home study.
-Meeting the pre-requisites (which may include a short phone interview) will allow you to join at Stage 2: Certificate in Cognitive Behavioural Hypnotherapy – a seven day intensive training course in CBH with a focus on integrating hypnotherapy with behaviour therapy.
+- Stage 2: Certificate in Behavioural Hypnotherapy.
+A seven-day intensive training course in CBH with a focus on integrating hypnotherapy with behaviour therapy.
 This will give you a very solid introduction to CBT particularly from the behavioural perspective.
 You will learn strongly evidenced, core CBT techniques for anxiety and stress – and how to integrate those with hypnosis for improved outcomes.

-Pre-requisite: completion of the Stage 2: Certificate in Cognitive Behavioural Hypnotherapy.
-You can then join us for Stage 3: Advanced Certificate in Cognitive Behavioural Hypnotherapy, a seven day intensive training programme in CBH that gives you a strong introduction and foundation in the cognitive model of therapy – particularly the latest cognitive models for anxiety.
+- Stage 3: Certificate in Cognitive Hypnotherapy.
+A seven-day intensive training programme in CBH that gives you a strong introduction and foundation in the cognitive model of therapy – particularly the latest cognitive models for anxiety.
 It focuses more strongly on cognitive therapy, problem solving therapy, imagery techniques and mindfulness-based approaches – with a particular specialised focus on the latest approaches for social anxiety, training clients how to remove self-consciousness.

-You must attend at least 80% of the classroom training; in addition you will be required to provide evidence of your learning through submitting three case studies and written answers to the assessment questions in the Student Handbook and provide a portfolio of your feedback and reflection from the practical exercises in the classroom training to qualify.
+- Assessment and Case Studies: in addition to attending at least 80% of the classroom training, you will be required to provide evidence of your learning through submitting three case studies and written answers to the assessment questions in the Student Handbook.
+You will also provide a portfolio of your feedback and reflection from the practical exercises in the classroom training.